BradleyCulley/bradleyculley.github.io/_posts/2026-8-16-a-mind-in-love.md

 <p>
 I think it's the variety of von Neumann's traits that makes him so fascinating.
 What a fascinatingly complex individual.
 What would the world be like if we had more von Neumanns, or all von Neumanns?
-Better, worse, unimaginably different?
 </p>

 <hr/>